How to Make a Chinoiserie Planter for a Stunning DIY Topiary

 Painting the Topiaries and the Dowel Rods

-The white of the topiaries had to be covered to not show through.
+The white of the topiaries had to be covered so it wouldn’t show through.
 With the dowel rods and styrofoam balls in place, I began painting them.

-I used a pretty soft green color called English Boxwood, a One Step Paint.
+I used a pretty soft green color acrylic paint.
 I placed a piece of newspaper around the dowel to protect the Chinoiserie planter.

 I used foam brushes in two sizes to paint the balls and the dowel rods.
 It only took one coat to cover.